TheRacetrack/racetrack/docs/admin.md

 selecting user, clicking "change the password using this form".

-### Managing Fatman Portfolio
+### Managing Job Portfolio

 #### Audit Log
-"Audit Log" tab in Dashboard shows activity events done by users, eg. "fatman F1 of user Alice has been deleted by Bob".
+"Audit Log" tab in Dashboard shows activity events done by users, eg. "job F1 of user Alice has been deleted by Bob".
-It can be filtered by events related to a logged user, whole fatman family or a particular fatman.
+It can be filtered by events related to a logged user, whole job family or a particular job.

 #### Portfolio table
-"Portfolio" tab in Dashboard allows to browse fatmen freely with custom criteria and showing the candidates for removal.
+"Portfolio" tab in Dashboard allows to browse jobs freely with custom criteria and showing the candidates for removal.
 Use the filters above each column to filter and limit table data.
 Advanced searches can be performed by using the following operators:
 `<, <=, >, >=, =, *, !, {, }, ||,&&, [empty], [nonempty], rgx:`

-You can delete fatman from there.
+You can delete job from there.
-"Purge score" column shows assessed penalty points representing usability of a fatman.
+"Purge score" column shows assessed penalty points representing usability of a job.
 A higher value means a better candidate for removal.
-"Purge score" value is explained in "Purge reasons" column with suggestions explaining why fatman is a candidate for removal.
+"Purge score" value is explained in "Purge reasons" column with suggestions explaining why job is a candidate for removal.

-#### Changing Fatman attributes
+#### Changing Job attributes
-If you want to overwrite some deployment attributes of a fatman in runtime (eg. minimum memory amount, number of replicas), you can go to Admin panel, choose "Fatmen" tab, select particular one, change its "Manifest" field by editing the YAML and click "Save".
+If you want to overwrite some deployment attributes of a job in runtime (eg. minimum memory amount, number of replicas), you can go to Admin panel, choose "Jobs" tab, select particular one, change its "Manifest" field by editing the YAML and click "Save".
-Then go back to Racetrack Dashboard, tab "Fatmen" and click Redeploy button under the selected fatman.
+Then go back to Racetrack Dashboard, tab "Jobs" and click Redeploy button under the selected job.
-However, keep in mind that this change will be overwritten by the next deployment, so better ask maintaner of a fatman to change the manifest in the git repository as well.
+However, keep in mind that this change will be overwritten by the next deployment, so better ask maintaner of a job to change the manifest in the git repository as well.

 ### Permissions